M. J. Hegar: Early life and education

-When Hegar was seven years old, her mother, Grace, moved her and her sister from Fairfield, Connecticut, to Cedar Park, Texas.
-Hegar grew up in Cedar Park, where her mother remarried to a Vietnam veteran, David Jennings, when she was ten.
+When Hegar was seven years old when her mother, Grace, related she and her sister from Fairfield, Connecticut, to Cedar Park.
+Texas.
+There Grace would remarry to a Vietnam veteran, David Jennings, when Hegar was ten.

-Hegar was her high school class president, on the cheer squad, and played various sports, including soccer.
+Hegar was a high school class president, on the cheer squad, and played sports, including soccer.

-In 1999, Hegar received a BA from the University of Texas at Austin, where she studied criminology, sociology, philosophy, and world religions.
-While an undergraduate, she was Vice Wing Commander of Detachment 825 AFROTC and Deputy Commander of the Arnold Air Society.
-In 2015, she graduated from Leadership Austin Essential Class.
-In 2016 she received an Executive MBA, also from the University of Texas at Austin.
+Hegar completed a BA at the University of Texas at Austin (1999), where she studied criminology, sociology, philosophy, and world religions, was Air Force ROTC Vice Wing Commander of Detachment 825 and Deputy Commander of the Arnold Air Society.
+She completed Leadership Austin Essential Class (2015).
+She completed an Executive MBA (2016) at University of Texas at Austin.

 Career

 Military

 In December 1999, Hegar was commissioned into the U.S. Air Force through ROTC at the University of Texas.
 From April 2000 to March 2004, she served on active duty as an aircraft maintenance officer.
 Initially stationed at Misawa Air Base in Misawa, Aomori, Japan, she was later stationed at Whiteman Air Force Base near Knob Noster, Missouri.
 At Whiteman, Hegar worked on the F-16 Fighting Falcon and the B-2 Stealth Bomber.
 Her maintenance career culminated in responsibility for 75% of all B-2 maintenance as a captain and selection as the Company Grade Officer of the Year for 2003.

 In 2004, the Air National Guard selected Hegar for pilot training.
 Upon completion of her training at the top of her class, she served two deployments to Afghanistan as a HH-60 Pave Hawk helicopter pilot, flying Combat Search and Rescue on over 100 missions as well as Medevac missions as a helicopter pilot.
-As a member of the California Air National Guard, she worked as a pilot and trainer at the San Jose-based Counterdrug Task Force from 2007 to 2011.
+As a member of the California Air National Guard, she was a pilot and trainer at the San Jose-based Counterdrug Task Force from 2007 to 2011.

 In addition to the deployments to Afghanistan during the Operation Enduring Freedom – Afghanistan, Hegar flew marijuana eradication missions, suppressed wildfires with buckets of water on cargo slings, performed pilot duties in evacuating survivors from hurricane-devastated cities, and rescued civilians on civil search and rescue missions in California and at sea.

-On July 29, 2009, on her third tour to Afghanistan, Hegar and her co-pilot were shot down near Kandahar while on a combat search-and-rescue mission.
-She received shrapnel wounds in her arm and leg from Taliban ground fire, but her helicopter was able to rescue the soldiers it had been sent to help.
-Under further heavy fire, her helicopter was forced to make an emergency landing.
-Other U.S. Army helicopters rescued her, her team, and the other soldiers, but because the rescue helicopters were small and full, she and others had to fly out standing on the skids.
+On July 29, 2009, on her third tour of Afghanistan, Hegar and her co-pilot were shot down near Kandahar while on a combat search-and-rescue mission.
+She was wounded by shrapnel in her arm and leg from Taliban ground fire but the crew transferred to other occupied rescue U.S. Army helicopters.
+Some of those being transported had to fly out standing on the skids during hostilities.